anteoas/replicant-mini-app/README.md

 ## Dumdom

 Does the code look very similar to that of a [Dumdom](https://github.com/cjohansen/dumdom) app?
-That's because Christian created Dumdom, and Replicant is his next iteration where he got rid of the dependency on [Snabbdom](https://github.com/snabbdom/snabbdom) and the API compatability with [Quiescent](https://github.com/levand/quiescent/), including Components.
+That's because Christian created Dumdom, and Replicant is his next iteration where he got rid of the dependency on [Snabbdom](https://github.com/snabbdom/snabbdom) and the API compatability with [Quiescent](https://github.com/levand/quiescent/), including **Components**.
 (Replicant views are just regular functions returning hiccup.)

 ## Licence

-Public Domain, Unlicense.
+Public Domain, **Unlicense**.
 See [LICENSE.md](LICENSE.md).

 ## Happy coding! ♥️